How to Create a Stripe Payments Landing Page in WordPress

 Keep in mind that once the form is published, you no longer would be able to customize it.
 So, for now, let’s NOT change the payment mode to Live Mode until you preview and test the form.

-Next, click on the Form Fields on the left.
-Here, you can add or edit any existing form fields.
+Next, click on the Form Fields option on the left-hand side.
+Here, you can add, remove, or edit any existing form fields.

 Step 4: Create a Stripe Payment / Checkout Page

-As soon as you click on the checkbox, you’ll be prompted to specify the URL for your payment page, a color scheme for the background, header image / logo.
-You can also choose to show or hide your payment form’s name and description on the page.
+As soon as you click on the checkbox, you’ll be prompted to specify the URL for your payment page, a color scheme for the background, and a header image or logo.
+You can also choose to show or hide your payment form’s title and description on the page.